Kenny-Jolley/LBOMD_utility_scripts/README.md

 `md_lattice_stack.py  X Y Z`
 This function reads the lattice.dat file and creates a larger supercell by stacking multiple copies.
 The number of cells in x, y, and z can be specified on the command-line, or entered interactively.
 Orthorhombic lattices only.

+`md_lattice_stack_monoclinic_CePO4.py  X Y Z`
+This function reads the lattice.dat file and creates a larger supercell by stacking multiple copies.
+The number of cells in x, y, and z can be specified on the command-line, or entered interactively.
+This is for a monoclinic system, with beta = 104.18 (the optimised value for CePO4)

+`md_lattice_bulk_strain.py  filename  strain`
+This function reads a lattice file (filename) and applies a uniform strain in all directions.
+The function must be passed the name of the lattice file and the strain (where 1% strain is 1.01 etc).

 ### lattice generators